GRB 221009A: Spectral signatures based on ALPs candidates: Spectral signatures from ALPs

 where $l$ is the propagation distance for a given medium.
 The survival probability is then, where $\rho_{1,1}$, $\rho_{2,2}$ represent the first and second diagonal elements of the density matrix \citep{Bi_2021} .

-We use the open code \texttt{gammaALP}, that allow us to calculate the survival probability taking into account different astrophysical environments as Galaxy Host, EBL attenuation, and the Milky Way \citep{Meyer_2021}.
+We use the open code \texttt{gammaALP}\footnote{\url{https://gammaalps.readthedocs.io/en/latest}}, that allow us to calculate the survival probability taking into account different astrophysical environments as Galaxy Host, EBL attenuation, and the Milky Way \citep{Meyer_2021}.
 Table \ref{tab:param} shows the parameter values used to calculate the survival probability using \texttt{gammaALP}.
+We consider the Gilmore \citep{Gilmore_2012} EBL model, which predicts a moderate attenuation.
+Later, we discuss the impact of two extreme EBL models on our results.

 Previously in \cite{2023ApJ...944..178G}, we assumed an injection of ALPs with a spectrum that depended solely on the ALP energy, $E_{\rm a}$, and was described by a power law function.
 The values considered for the ALP spectral index, $\alpha_{a}$, were $1.8$ and $2.5$.
 Here, we introduce a temporal profile, $\tau(t)$, to the injection while keeping the energy dependency.
 Then, the ALP spectrum is given by,